-The distinctive historic environment of the Lake District includes its archaeology, historic landscapes, designed landscapes, industrial sites and settlement and building character.
+The distinctive environment of the Lake District includes its archaeology, historic landscapes, designed landscapes, industrial sites, and settlement and building character.
 Tree planting and woodland design should seek to protect and enhance these landscapes and features and avoid damaging them.

 Establishing new trees and woodlands has a significant role to play in reducing the impact of climate change on the sensitive habitats and landscapes of the Lake District.
 Choose species and design woodlands that will thrive in a changing climate and help wildlife adapt.

 Design projects to expand valuable habitat, enhance the value of existing ones and help species to move across the landscape.
 For existing habitats, think carefully about whether or not native trees and scrub will add value.
 Respect legal protections for wildlife (including Sites of Special Scientific Interest and protected species legislation).